-Cucumber salad is, hands down, one of my favorite summer side dishes -- and with good reason.
+Cucumber salad is, hands down, one of my favorite summer side dishes — and with good reason.
 It’s light, refreshing, and pairs well with just about any main dish.
-Plus, cucumbers are plentiful, fresh, and dirt cheap this time of year!
+Plus cucumbers are plentiful, fresh, and dirt cheap this time of year!

 I start by slicing my cucumbers as thinly as possible.
-You can use a sharp knife for this (just as my great-grandmother did), or you can use a mandolin (my choice) or food processor to speed up the task.
+You can use a sharp knife for this (just as my great-grandmother always did), or you can use a mandoline (my choice) or food processor to speed up the task.

 Next sprinkle the cucumbers liberally with kosher salt and toss to coat.
 Then place them in a colander, and set it in your kitchen sink to drain for about 30 minutes.
 Gently squeeze the cucumbers dry in a clean kitchen towel, then transfer them to your salad bowl.